updated

 Accommodation

-5m bell tent situated above the house on the mountain side with amazing views over Lake Malawi.
-There is a double bed with a mosquito net and an outside covered area where you can relax/cook/chill etc.
+5m bell tent situated above the house on the mountainside with amazing views over Lake Malawi.
+There is a double bed with a mosquito net and an outside covered area where you can relax/cook/chill, etc.

 Drinking water is treated and placed in a plastic container with a ceramic filter.
-I now have running water and a compost toilet.
-Yey!
-(7.09.2025).

 Maize flour and beans provided daily - staple Malawian food - nsima & beans.

 Volunteers should bring their own food with them to suit their dietary requirements.
 Most food items are not easily available in the local village.
-If you want meat, bread, eggs, pasta, potatoes, snacks etc - they should be bought before arriving at the house.
+If you want meat, bread, eggs, pasta, potatoes, snacks, etc, they should be bought before arriving at the house.
 They can be easily purchased in Nkhata Bay, Mzuzu, or Karonga, where there are large shops and supermarkets.
-Vegetable leaves, tomatoes, onions, bananas, etc can sometimes be bought from passing vendors, but this is not guaranteed.
+Vegetable leaves, tomatoes, onions, bananas, etc, can sometimes be bought from passing vendors, but this is not guaranteed.

 Open-plan kitchen with a large dining table, a gas hob and charcoal burners for cooking, which you are welcome to use.